-The University of Michigan’s Office of Investments was established in 1999 to oversee the investments of the University’s financial assets, including the University’s $9.5+ billion endowment.
+The University of Michigan’s Office of Investments was established in 1999 to oversee the investment of the University’s financial assets, including the University’s $11 billion endowment.
 This diversified, multi-asset class portfolio supports the University’s student scholarships, academic and research programs, professorships, and libraries, to name a few of the many endowed fund initiatives.

-The primary objective of the office is to optimize the endowment performance and the University’s other investment programs, such as its working capital pool and gift programs.
+The primary objective of the office is to optimize the endowment performance, and the University’s other investment programs, such as its working capital pool and gift programs.
 This includes developing investment policies, the strategic asset allocation, policy and performance benchmarks, and risk management practices.
-This ensures that the real purchasing power of the fund’s principal is preserved and maintained enabling the University to continue to provide strong academic programs and innovative technology.
+This ensures that the real purchasing power of the endowment’s principal is preserved and maintained, enabling the University to continue to provide strong academic programs and innovative technology.